aafmartins/mountain-climber/README.md

 - Obstacles (rocks) fall at random from the top of the canvas;
 - When player dodges a rock, they earn 5 points;
 - When player gets hit, they loose 5 points;
-- The player wins when they get to 100 points;
+- The player wins when they escape 50 rocks;
-- If the player gets hit by more than 2 rocks, they loose, the game ends.
+- If the player gets hit by a rock, they loose, the game ends.

 ## Backlog

 - Add bonus component: helmets fall at random from top of canvas, if caught, the player wins 5 points and 1 bonus point (i.e. an extra life).
 - Add scored points and helmets caught to game state;
-- Add player movement simulation by reversing image;
 - Add sound effects:
   background music
   when player is hit
   when player looses
   when player wins
   when player catches a bonus component
-- Add background image to game state
 - Add name prompt to splash page
 - Add personalization throughout the game
 - Add high scores at game-over/game-won states
+- Add player movement simulation by reversing image;
+- Add background image to game state

 ## Data structure